marinetraffic/mt-ais-toolbox/README.md

 	-
 - The AIS data are down-sampled according to the configuration ratio provided (in milliseconds).
 The downsampling is performed so that two consecutive messages from the same vessel could not have a time interval shorter than the threshold.
 Naturally, as a result of this process duplicate signals are removed.
 - Messages with wrong MMSI numbers are removed (according to the list provided in the configuration file).
-- <s> Special characters and diacritics were removed from names and call signs.</s>
-- Signals with invalid speed and course over ground(SOG/COG) values are removed (0<=SOG<=80 knots / 0<=COG<360 degreed).
+- Signals with invalid speed and course over ground(SOG/COG) values are removed.
 - Noise messages were removed.
 This is achieved by eliminating messages that indicate improbable transitions, i.e. where vessels would have needed to move with a speed over 92.0 knots.
 - Vessels with total messages fewer than a given thredshold are not processed and all their AIS messages are discarded.

-The filters to be applied are chosen using the
+The configuration file given determines which of the above filters would be applied.

 # Configuration